Why are lichens a good pioneer species after a volcanic eruption?

 Contributing to Soil with Organic Matter

 As lichens grow and die, their decaying matter adds organic material to the newly formed soil.
 This organic matter helps improve the soil’s quality, making it possible for other plants to eventually take root.
-Through this process, lichens lay the foundation for a more diverse range of plant life, allowing the next stages of succession to take place.
+Through this process, lichens lay the foundation for a more diverse range of plant life, allowing the next stages of succession, such as secondary succession, to take place.

 Nutrient Enrichment Through Nitrogen Fixation